Friulano (cheese)

 Friulano is the name of a firm cow's milk cheese made in Canada named after the Friuli region of Italy.
 It is rindless and interior-ripened with a yellow surface and interior.
 It is salty and tastes slightly of hazelnut.
 It is sometimes called Italian Cheddar, though it is not cheddared and does not taste like a Cheddar.
-It closely resembles Italian Montasio cheese which it strives to imitate, but has a different name since, in Canada, the name Montasio can only be used for cheeses made in the Montasio mountains of the Friuli region of Italy.
+It closely resembles Italian Montasio cheese, which it strives to imitate, but has a different name, since in Canada the name Montasio can only be used for cheeses made in the Montasio mountains of the Friuli region of Italy.
+Friulano has been in use since the early 1980s.